The Best 7 SaaS Pricing Models out there + Great Examples

 Pros Per-User Pricing

 - Easy to understand.
-Customers understand that every user raises the price.
+Customers recognize that every additional user raises the price.

-- As there are more users, some SaaS companies lower the cost per user and thus encourage usage.
+- As the number of users increases, some SaaS companies lower the cost per user, thereby encouraging usage.

 - It is possible to know in advance the expected profit from each company.

-- Encourages your salespeople to find big clients.
+- This encourages your salespeople to seek out larger clients.

 Cons Per-User Pricing

 - The payment increases as more people use the product.
-Therefore the leading Value in Pricing refers to quantity and ignores additional important Values to the clients.
+Therefore, the leading value in pricing refers to quantity and ignores other important values for the clients.

 SaaS Pricing Model 4: Per-Your Client Pricing